Baker Hughes sticks to oilfield activity recovery prediction after weak quarter

 “We expect spending and activity levels to gain momentum through the year as the macro environment improves, likely setting up the industry for stronger growth in 2022,” Chief Executive Officer Lorenzo Simonelli said in a statement.

-Even though oil prices have recovered from the lows hit last year, producers across the globe are vowing spending restraint and pledging to hold production flat, hitting business prospects for companies like Baker Hughes and rivals Schlumberger (SLB.N) and Halliburton (HAL.N).
+Even though oil prices have recovered from the lows hit last year, producers across the globe are vowing spending restraint and pledging to hold production flat, hitting business prospects for companies like Baker Hughes and rivals Schlumberger and Halliburton.

 Baker Hughes said its adjusted operating income fell to $270 million in the three months ended March 31, from $462 million in the fourth quarter.